About Me

 (1) “Algo -> Education”: Should emerging algorithmic systems be adopted in education, and how should they be used and deployed?

-I audit algorithmic educational systems to identify and address interaction and deployment challenges that stakeholders face to promote effective and responsible use (e.g., managing algorithmic errors).
-I am passionate about establishing meaningful relationships between emerging algorithmic systems and stakeholders in education (e.g., self-regulated learning with generative chatbots).
+I work with stakeholders and audit algorithmic educational systems to identify and address challenges in interaction and deployment that stakeholders face, promoting effective and responsible use (e.g., managing algorithmic errors).
+In the long run, I aim to establish meaningful relationships between emerging algorithmic systems and stakeholders in education (e.g., self-regulated learning with generative AI).

 (2) “Education -> Algo”: How can education and knowledge of human learning prepare people for a future where they co-exist with algorithmic systems?